Jason & the Scorchers: Later activities

-In 2007.
-Warner E Hodges, Kenny Ames and Fenner Castner played four UK shows under the name Ginger and The Scorchers, with Wildhearts frontman Ginger on vocals.
-In September 2010, Ringenberg reunited with his Shakespeare's Riot bandmates Gary Gibula and Tom Miller for brief performances at a coffeehouse and an outdoor pavilion in Carbondale, Illinois.
+In 2007, Warner E. Hodges, Kenny Ames and Fenner Castner played four UK shows under the name Ginger and The Scorchers, with Wildhearts frontman Ginger on vocals.
+In September 2010, Ringenberg reunited with Shakespeare's Riot bandmates Gary Gibula and Tom Miller for brief performances at a coffeehouse and an outdoor pavilion in Carbondale, Illinois.

 Former drummer and songwriter Perry Baggs became an archivist at The Tennessean where he was employed for 17 years.
 He also played bass guitar with the Scottsboro First Baptist Church Praise Band.
-He died at his home on July 12, 2012, following a 22-year battle with diabetes.
+He died at his home on July 12, 2012, after a 22-year battle with diabetes.
 He was working on a gospel album Hymns for Him at the time.

 Awards

 In 2008, Jason and the Scorchers received the Americana Music Association's Lifetime Achievement Award in the Performance Category.
 The band performed during the Annual Awards Show at Nashville's famed Ryman Auditorium.
 Bassist Jeff Johnson participated at this event, the first time that all four of the original band members played together on stage since January 19, 1997, when the Scorchers played Club Zydeco in Birmingham, Alabama.
 Guitarist Warner Hodges and Jason Ringenberg led a modified version of the Scorchers through a full set at the Mercy Lounge in Nashville after the Americana awards.